rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 # What does it do so far?

-The first release will prepare the infrastrucute for a disconnected installation of OpenShift of your choice.
+The first release will prepare the infrastructure for a disconnected installation of OpenShift of your choice.

 # What is automated?

 - The creation in Libvirt of:
   - the storage pool in Libvirt
   - the network for the cluster
-  - the vms for all roles: bastion, bootstrap, masters, and workers.
+  - the virtual machines for all roles:
+    - bastion, bootstrap, masters, and workers.
 - The configuration in the bastion host of:
   - NTP Server
   - DNS Server